romhackraces/baserom/README.md

 ### Contributing

-If you have suggestions or improvements for this baserom feel free to open issues or contribute to it on [GitHub](https://github.com/ampersam-smw/rhr-baserom).
-Important: this project has no license nor do the authors claim any rights to the resources included within, those remain the rights of their respective authors.
+If you have suggestions or improvements for this baserom feel free to open issues or contribute to it on [GitHub](https://github.com/ampersam-smw/rhr-baserom) or reach out on Discord to one of the Romhack Races team.
+Important: this project has no license nor do the authors or organizers claim any rights to the resources included in this project, those remain the rights of their respective authors.